webscreens/screen-enumeration/security_and_privacy.md

 the presentation controls to the built-in display when the user clicks a "Present" button.

-The following are new display properties that would help the application better predict the optimal content layout given the available screen space:
+The following are some new display properties that would help the application better predict the optimal content layout given the available screen space:
-* resolution, or scale factor
+* Whether it is internal (built-in) or external
-  * E.g. given 2 screens of the same size, render the presentation on the screen with the better resolution
+  * E.g. show speaker notes on the laptop's built-in display and show the presentation on the external display
-* whether it is the primary display
+* Whether it is the primary display
-  * E.g. render the speaker notes on the primary display and the presentation on a secondary display
+  * E.g. show the speaker notes on the primary display and the presentation on a secondary display
-* whether it is internal (built-in) or external
+* Display scale factor
-  * E.g. render the speaker notes on the built-in display and the presentation on the external display
+  * E.g. given two screens of the same size, render the presentation on the screen with the larger scale factor

-The remaining new display property is the display name.
-The name would allow the user to recognize their displays in a display chooser UI for selecting in which display to render a piece of content.
+Another proposed new screen property is the display name string.
+This info would allow sites to present custom display selection UIs or show a descriptive preview of a button's action, like "Present to 'Display1'".
+These recognizable names would be useful for users to understand options or actions regarding the presentation of content in a multi-screen environment.

+There are other properties considered in the explainer, each offering potential value, but they might not be as widely applicable, and it may be more important to limit the set of exposed properties.

+* An identifier; useful for persisting window placements by display.
+The user agent could map sensitive EDIDs to indices
+* Whether the display supports touch interaction; useful for presenting touch-specific UI layouts
+* Whether the display supports accelerometer info: useful for showing immersive controls (e.g. game steering wheel)
+* The dpi of the display (pixels per inch): useful for presenting content with tailored physical scale factors
+* A set of properties useful for adapting content presentation to certain display technology:
+  * The display's subpixel order
+  * Whether the display's mode is interlaced
+  * The display's refresh rate in hertz
+  * The display's overscan insets within its screen's bounds.
+* Whether the display is not visible (e.g. closed laptop): useful for recognizing when displays may be active but not visible.

 ## 2.2 Is this specification exposing the minimum amount of information necessary to power the feature?

 Each of the new display properties chosen for this API makes a non-replaceable contribution.
-Removal or constraining of any property would degrade the user experience.
+Removal or constraining of any property may degrade the user experience.
+Some properties offer more value than others, and some are more relevant to the proposed use cases than others.
+Care should be taken to choose those properties offering the most value to the most important use cases.

-For example, the API could expose a display's identity to the end user by its proper name in a display chooser UI implemented by the user agent, and to scripts by a hash value keyed by both the display name and the origin.
-This alternative, however, reduces the ability for applications to tailor the chooser UI to each of their use cases.
+It has been suggested that user agents themselves could provide a UI for selecting where content is presented, but this is cumbersome for users and prohibitively limiting for web applications.
+This also offers no meaningful value over the existing cumbersome manual placement of windows by users.

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?